 Backed by a technology-driven transformation, the logistics sector has in recent years emerged as a leading contributor to the economy as well as a major employment generator.
-As per an assessment by the National Skill Development Corporation (NSDC) last year, logistics was among the five top employment generating sectors in the post COVID economy in India
+As per an assessment by the National Skill Development Corporation (NSDC) last year, logistics was among the five top employment generating sectors in the post COVID economy in India.

-Some of key investors include Sequoia Capital, Warburg Pincus, Tiger Global, Nexus Venture Partners, SAIF Partners, Tencent Holdings, Blume Ventures, beside others.
-The investment burst in the sector is leading to development of new and better warehousing facilities.
 The future for the Indian logistics industry is going to shine even brighter.
 It will enhance our trade competitiveness, create jobs, shoot up country's performance in global rankings and pave the way for India to become a logistics hub.
 Such measures will also contribute to creation of a New India.

-3. NILA:
+NILA:

 As a pure-play Urban Infrastructure contractor/developer, your Company works on AH Infrastructure and urban infrastructure projects by leveraging its core competency.
-The management is optimistic about the quick revival of the economy in general and construction sector in particular.
+The management is optimistic about the growth of our economy in general and construction sector in particular.
 Your Company has since secured meaningful Affordable Housing development orders to the tune of the highest order-book in the history of your Company and providing a visibility of a multi-year growth.
-Hence, it envisages that on back of enhanced pre-qualifications/bidding capacities, its business will grow sustainably.
-Also, the recent COVID-19 pandemic had compelled people to stay at home as a precautionary measure to abate further spread.
+Hence, it envisages that on back of enhanced pre-qualifications/ bidding capacities, its business will grow sustainably.
+Also, the COVID-19 pandemic had compelled people to stay at home as a precautionary measure to abate further spread.
 While, there are lakhs of people in India who do not have a home of their own, inducing the government to plan more aggressively to provide houses to these people who don't have housing at this point of time.